styras/Gaggle/README.md

 ### Installing

-Start of by installing the dependencies with npm.
+Start off by installing the dependencies with npm.

 ```
 npm install